doronbehar/dotfiles/README.md

 a:/home/doron/repos/dotfiles/.config/awesome
 x:/home/doron/repos/dotfiles/.tmux
 ```
+As for this bookmarks as an example, running `p v` for instance will bring you straight to Neovim's configuration directory.

 ### `m`
 Bookmarks writer for `.config/ranger/bookmarks`.
-Reads $PWD and adds the character which is added as an argument to the bookmarks file.
+Reads $PWD and adds the character which is added as an argument to the bookmarks file - the companion of `p`.

 ### `capscr`
 Used for the window manager [awesome](https://github.com/Doron-Behar/awesome-files/blob/46012e655b3cb62cce8568eeaac20de41b527f08/rc.lua#L513) to capture the screen contents and save it to `~/pictures/screenshots`.